vibertthio/portfolio/src/pages/words/2018-01-23-futureworks/index.md

 Therefore, I want to ...
 1. make security issues clearly visible to the user and make their actions related to security fully awared by the dynamically changing size and affordances of the tangible object. ([Tangible Security Issue](#tangible-security-issue))
-2. make the hidden data flow and musical/visual experience more accessible to people with little knowledge of how the browser or internet is working. ([Tangible Security Issue](#tangible-security-issue), [Musical Experiences in Web](#musical-experiences-in-web))
+2. make the hidden data flow and musical/visual experience more accessible to people with little knowledge of how the browser or internet is working. ([Tangible Security Issue](#tangible-security-issue), [Audio/Visual Experiences in Web](#audiovisual-experiences-in-web))
-3. make the physical demonstration (incluing research outcomes, interactive projects, and art works) involving audio/visual effects more easily implemented and shared via internet. ([Musical Experiences in Web](#musical-experiences-in-web))
+3. make the physical demonstration (incluing research outcomes, interactive projects, and art works) involving audio/visual effects more easily implemented and shared via internet. ([Audio/Visual Experiences in Web](#audiovisual-experiences-in-web))
 4. use the methods of interacting with objects in physical world to manipulate the structure of knowledge on internet, and extend the abilities we learned from physical world when  be useful in digital world. ([Augmented Web Pages](#augmented-web-pages))